Dreams at the edge of waking: flashes, voices, and images in the border zone

 Dreams at the edge of waking are not a “byproduct” of falling asleep.
 They are a fine, living space in which your psyche works especially precisely.

 Let these experiences be part of your night.
-Where you hear both the flashes of the Sage, and the calls of the Guardian, and the jolts of the Inner Child, and the last pictures of the Healer, the border zone stops being anxious and becomes one of the most alive parts of your inner world.
+Where you hear the flashes of the Sage, the calls of the Guardian, the jolts of the Inner Child, and the last pictures of the Healer, the border zone stops being anxious and becomes one of the most vivid parts of your inner world.
 And one day you will discover that falling asleep and waking are no longer “just a transition,” but a two-minute window in which you are quietly spoken to, and you have learned to listen.